Friday, November 29, 2019

 Then I thought: there's only two people living here, why do I need 4 chairs in here.
 It was a real duh moment.

-I moved them out, re-positioned the chairs, mopped the floors and went on living my life.
-And now the kitchen seems a tad bit bigger.
+I moved them out, re-positioned the chairs, and now the kitchen seems a tad bit bigger.
 I still have to find some sort of crafting table for my craft room, but I think I am going to look into a folding one, and we actually have two of those at Highlands.
-And maybe, just maybe, I will finally spruce up that table and chairs with some paint, which I have wanted to do for years!

 Gina